IDEAS Grant Competition

 Foreign Policy Goal Focus: Civil Society, Journalism, and Education; Democracy and Human Rights; Economic Development and Entrepreneurship.

-Project Summary: Indiana University-Bloomington, School of Education, aims to develop and support a cohort of traditionally underrepresented faculty as study abroad mentors with the goal of better engaging and supporting underrepresented students in study abroad.
-The institution will bring together three collaborating units: the Global and International Engagement Initiative, the Office of Diversity, Equity, and Inclusion, and the Global Gateway for Teachers to expand study abroad options for students.
-Faculty mentors will participate in four stages of programming: Course Development, Overseas Travel, and Overseas Leadership (COOL) before becoming mentors for students of color participating in the Global Gateway for Teachers study abroad program.
+Project Summary: Through its IDEAS grant, Indiana University-Bloomington, School of Education, aims to develop and support a cohort of faculty members as study abroad mentors with the goal of better engaging and supporting student groups that are underrepresented in study abroad.
+Faculty mentors will participate in three stages of programming: course development, overseas travel, and overseas leadership training before becoming mentors for students from the Global Gateway for Teachers study abroad program.
+As part of the mentorship training program, IDEAS grant funding will support faculty travel costs for training trips to Costa Rica, Germany, Ghana, and India.

 James Madison University